Using structured logging for effective log management

 "IpAddress": "127.0.0.1",

-"IpPort": "0",
+"IpPort": "0"

 }

-With structured logs, accessible event metadata is not limited to basic metadata such as timestamp and severity.
+With structured logs, accessible event data is not limited to basic metadata such as timestamp and severity.
 As a result, events can be classified and correlated using any of the values provided by the event set.

 For example, an attack originating from a particular IP address may result in events across many different systems.
 With unstructured logs, the IP address is not available without pattern-based parsing: